Rips the Covers Off

 Rips the Covers Off, some copies of which are titled Rips Off the Covers, is an album by Phil Lewis' version of L.A.
 Guns, their first with guitarist Stacey Blades.

-The studio portion of the album (songs 1-11) consists of cover songs with guitarist Stacey Blades, though songs 12 and 13 are live versions of "Revolution" and "Don't Look at Me That Way", with guitarists Keri Kelli and Brent Muscat.
+The studio portion of the album (songs 1–11) consists of cover songs with guitarist Stacey Blades, though songs 12 and 13 are live versions of "Revolution" and "Don't Look at Me That Way", with guitarists Keri Kelli and Brent Muscat.
+Mixed by the band's live sound engineer.Jay Frederic during one of their tours.
+The record was produced by legendary producer Andy Johns.

 A different line-up of L.A.
 Guns had previously recorded a cover of Led Zeppelin's "Custard Pie" on Hollywood Rehearsal.